 CS1 Python Programming Projects Archive

-We have now accumulated many programming projects, and thought that it would
+We have now accumulated many programming projects (over 100 at last count), and thought that it would

 benefit the CS1 Python community to share them.
 Solutions are here, but we haven't figured out